Racial Disparities in Stillbirth

 Our Commitment

-Healthy Birth Day, Inc., was founded on the belief that stillbirths and poor birth outcomes can be preventable.
-We believe knowledge is power, and when we make the world a safer place for reproductive and maternal health care, everyone wins.
-We have an intentional focus to reduce the racial disparities affecting Black, Brown, Asian and Indigenous expectant parents and their pregnancies.
+We believe knowledge is power, and when we make the world a safer place for maternal health care, everyone wins.
+We have an intentional focus to reduce the differences in health outcomes affecting those communities most at risk of enduring a stillbirth.

 • 1 in 97

-According to the CDC, Black pregnancies have a 1 in 97 chance of ending in stillbirth.
+Native Hawaiian or Other Pacific Islander pregnancies have a 1 in 97 chance of ending in stillbirth according to the CDC.

 Feel the Beat